 Registered Staff Hours

-In addition to receiving a strong overall grade, this facility also earned an A+ inspection grade.
-This is based on its recent government inspections.
-An A+ in this category is one of the best complements we can pay to a nursing home.
-Inspection ratings are tied to pieces of information located in the a nursing home's recent inspection reports.
-Facilities that score well in this area have few deficiencies on their reports.
-Most importantly, these facilities should not have any severe deficiencies which are associated with endangerment of patients.
-This place received 2 deficiencies on its inspection report, but we were relieved to see that none were considered to be severe deficiencies.
-This means that the inspectors did not consider any of the deficiencies to be an immediate threat to resident safety or health.
+In addition to earning a great overall rating, this nursing home fared even better in our inspections category which is associated with the nursing home's recent inspection reports.
+We awarded it an A for this area, which is one of our best scores.
+Inspection scores are based on several pieces of information located in the a nursing home's recent inspection reports.
+Places that excel in this category typically have very few deficiencies on those reports.
+Most importantly, these nursing homes should not have any severe deficiencies which are associated with risks to patient safety.
+This place received 2 deficiencies on its inspection report, but we were relieved to see that none of the deficiencies were considered to be severe deficiencies.
+This means that CMS didn't deem any of the deficiencies to cause an immediate threat to resident health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.